 *PAGS 240 GLOBAL DYNAMICS AND WORLD PEACE (4 credits) Builds upon the introductory sequence in PAGS and addresses the question of how to define what constitutes "peace," whether and how sustainable peace might be possible, and how to best contribute to peacebuilding efforts.
 Uses a variety of disciplinary and interdisciplinary lenses to explore the root causes of various forms of violence, including war, terrorism, ecological destruction and poverty, and in what ways these forms of violence are related.
 Prerequisite: At least two of the following courses: PAGS 101, 111; or consent of the instructor.
 (D-I)

 *PAGS 303 HUMAN RIGHTS IN THE MUSLIM WORLD (4 credits)This course is motivated by several questions to which students will be trusted to develop their own answers.
 Questions include: What is Islam?
 What are human rights?
 How do Muslims embody human rights?
 How much variation is there in how Muslims articulate and enact human rights?
-Prerequisite: POLS 111 and ES 150.
+Prerequisite: An Earlham Seminar and POLS 111.
 Also listed as POL 303 and REL 303.
 (WI)

 PAGS 310 SURVEILLANCE AND SOCIETY (4 credits)Examining the intersection of recent digital technologies and an intensifying social gaze on individuals, populations, spaces and activities, this seminar focuses on behavior as monitored.
 The course considers how surveillance practices serve as insturments of social political discipline, market competition, knowledge circulation, risk reduction, social sorting and resource management, as well as fostering new forms of social participation and individual expression.
 Prerequisites: Sophomore standing and one SOAN course, or consent of the instructor.
 Also listed as SOAN 310.